notetiene/static/readme.md

 -   watching: If static is run in watch mode, then this is set to true, otherwise nil.
 I'm using this to embed the very useful 'http://livejs.com/' live.js into the template during watch / development mode.

+-   blog-index: If blog-as-index is true (in the config) and when the main /index.html is being rendered, this will be set to true, so that the template can adopt the look of the index (say only displaying parts of the post, etc)

 ### Content

 The content structure differs based on list templates and non list templates.
 For the normal templates it is simple a vector of post dictionaries (see below).
 For list templates, it is a vector of lists, and each list has two member, the first is the title / headline for the current list group (i.e. January, February for the archive or #tag1 #tag2 for the tags) and the second is a vector of posts that belong to this list group: